 Toner – Optional but far from mandatory, toner is typically used to balance the skin’s pH levels after you’ve cleansed.
 On the other hand, most experts will tell you that the skin balances pH levels naturally.
 Does that make toner more a gimmick, less a men skincare essential?
 Probably.

 Face Mask – Picture a woman covered in cream with cucumbers on her eyes and you know what a face mask is.
 And while such a measure might seem like a step too far, face masks really can offer a variety of benefits, most of which depend on the type of mask you use.
 Overall, think of face masks as super- powerful facial cleansers that can do things like drastically clean those pores, hydrate the skin, infuse the skin with all sorts of beneficial vitamins and minerals, improve texture and give the skin a youthful, healthy glow.
 It might be time consuming, but it’s worth it.

-Eye Cream – This is an anti-aging cream that attacks those pesky crows-feet growing next to your eyes.
+Eye Cream – This anti-aging cream attacks that pesky crows-feet growing next to your eyes.
 Apply eye cream before you’ve applied moisturiser.
 As with moisturiser, don’t wash it out after you’ve lightly rubbed it in.

 On the lookout for the best grooming and skincare products?
 Be sure to check out our list of the 21 Best Men’s Street Style Blogs, and our article of 24 best skincare products for men to use right now.